LUHighPerformanceComputingClub/HPC_Programs/blender/blender.md

 ## Running a blender render (no SLURM)

 Here is a basic command to run blender with MULTIPLE GPU's.
-Below the command is a description of what each of the options do
+Below the command is a description of what each of the options do:

 <code>blender --python pythonScript.py -b index_of_nearest.blend -o //output/image_#### -F PNG -a</code>